publicarchi/gourlier/docs/documentationProjet.md

 --- --- .
 1986.
 Architectural Cryptograms: Style and Type in Romantic Historiography.
 Perspecta 22, Paradigms of Architecture, p.
 136-141.

 WITTMAN, Richard.
 2015.
 Print culture and French architecture in the eighteenth and nineteenth centuries: a survey of recent scholarship.
-Perspective, n ° 1 , p. 113-132.
+Perspective, n ° 1 , p.
+113-132.